 You can turn off your doorbell chime so it won’t ring when someone presses the button.
 For example, Indoor chime On/Off can come in handy during sick days when you don’t want to be disturbed by a doorbell ring for an extended period of time.

 Your doorbell will still send notifications to your phone when someone rings the doorbell.
-The visitor will then hear a tone when they press the button, but your indoor chime won't sound or you won't get visitor announcements from your Google Assistant.
+The visitor will then hear a tone when they press the button, but your indoor chime won't sound and you won't get visitor announcements from your Google Assistant.

 If you only want to temporarily mute your doorbell chime, you can select Quiet Time instead.